-Towering over diminutive Ludgate Hill in a superb position that's been a place of Christian worship for over 1400 years (and pagan before that), St Paul’s is one of London’s most magnificent buildings.
-For Londoners, the vast dome is a symbol of resilience and pride, standing tall for more than 300 years.
-Viewing Sir Christopher Wren’s masterpiece from the inside and climbing to the top for sweeping views of the capital is an exhilarating experience.
+Sir Christopher Wren’s 300-year-old architectural masterpiece is a London icon.
+Towering over diminutive Ludgate Hill in a superb position that's been a place of Christian worship for more than 1400 years (and pagan before that), St Paul’s Cathedral is one of London’s most magnificent buildings.
+For Londoners, the vast dome is a symbol of resilience and pride.
+Seeing this stunning structure from the inside and climbing to the top for sweeping views of the capital is a celestial experience.

-Inside, rising 68m above the floor, is the dome, supported by eight huge columns.
+Inside, rising more than 85m above the floor, is the dome, supported by eight huge columns.
 It actually consists of three parts: a plastered brick inner dome, a nonstructural lead outer dome visible on the skyline and a brick cone between them holding it all together.
-The walkway around its base, accessed via 257 steps from a staircase on the western side of the southern transept, is called the Whispering Gallery, because if you talk close to the wall, your words will carry to the opposite side, 32m away.
-A further 119 steps brings you to the exterior Stone Gallery, 152 iron steps above which is the Golden Gallery at the very top, with unforgettable views of London.
+The walkway around its base, accessed via 257 steps from a staircase on the western side of the southern transept, is called the Whispering Gallery.
+A further 119 steps brings you to the exterior Stone Gallery, your first taste of the city vistas, and 152 iron steps more bring you to the Golden Gallery at the very top, with unforgettable views of London.

-The crypt has memorials to around 300 of the great and the good, including Wellington and Nelson, whose body lies directly below the dome.
+The crypt has memorials to around 300 of Britain's great and the good, including the Duke of Wellington and Vice Admiral Horatio Nelson, whose body lies directly below the dome.
 But the most poignant is to Wren himself.
-On a simple slab bearing his name, part of a Latin inscription translates as: 'If you seek his memorial, look around you'.
+On a simple tomb slab bearing his name, part of a Latin inscription translates as: "If you seek his monument, look around you".